Search

 6. Run the pre-conversion analysis on the host group to verify if your hosts are ready for the conversion.
 Execute a remote job with the following settings:

 Review pre-conversion analysis reports and resolve all issues that are blocking the conversion.
 Repeat this step until you resolve all blocking issues.
-For more information, see Reviewing the pre-conversion analysis report in Converting from an RPM-based Linux distribution to RHEL.
+For more information, see Reviewing the pre-conversion analysis report in Red Hat Enterprise Linux 8 Converting from a Linux distribution to RHEL using the Convert2RHEL utility.

 7. Run the Convert2RHEL playbook on the host group.
 Execute a remote job with the following settings: